 - Hybrid formats

-Once you’ve answered these questions, it’s time to get to the drawing board.
+Now that you’ve answered these questions, it’s time to get to the drawing board.
 If you’re unsure where to start, use a coaching program template to help establish the structure of your program.

 How long does it take to create a coaching program?